 In most cases, the releases have tacked on new features to expand the platform from its humble roots.
 Since its inception, FL Studio has undergone 12 major updates, morphing into a DAW that’s a strong sequencing and recording tool.

 Image-Line offers four different versions of the software.
 The first is simply known at Fruity, a $100 version of the DAW focused on beat creation.
 All audio recording, editing, and manipulation features are stripped away.
-This version is simply built to sequence using the built-in instruments inside FL Studio.
+This version is simply built to sequence using the built-in instruments inside FL Studio (e.g. step sequencer).

-Producer comes at twice the cost, but brings with it all the audio capacity to boot.
-You have full control over recording and dragging and dropping clips directly onto the Playlist.
-You’re missing out on a handful of mixing plugins and included instruments, but still have most the functionality of the full DAW.
+The producer comes at twice the cost but brings with it all the audio capacity to boot.
+You have full control over recording and dragging and dropping an automation clip directly onto the Playlist.
+You’re missing out on a handful of mixing plugin options and included instruments (stock plugins), but still have most of the functionality of the full DAW.

 Signature is only $100 more and comes with just about everything.
 You get full control over the software, with the entire list of plugins included.
 You’re missing out on a few of the niche instruments that Image-Line offers, but the list is still far larger than what Producer offers.